 The programme culminates with the production of a dissertation of 10,000-12,000 words, which is worth 60 credits.

-Philosophy courses will be taught in small lectures/seminars, and (with two course exceptions) through one-on-one tutorials with Faculty members.
+Philosophy courses will be taught in lectures and seminars, and (with two course exceptions) through one-on-one tutorials.
 Read more

 Data science courses will be taught through lectures/seminars, labs, and drop-in sessions/office hours, and will use Jupyter notebooks.

 The dissertation will involve independent research under supervision from a Faculty member.